MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

       .pem, create key pair (the devops-demo.pem file will we downloaded on your machine) -> Network settings - auto-assign public IP(enabled), Allow SSH traffic -> Launch Instance

 - SSH into the EC2 insance
-  - Once the Instance state is 'running', click on the Instance and copy the 'Public IPv4 address'
+  - Once the Instance state is "running", click on the Instance and copy the "Public IPv4 address"
   - Go to your machine's command-line tool (for me it's command prompt)
   - In cmd, go to the folder where devops-demo.pem file in downloaded
   - Run ```ssh -i devops-demo.pem ubuntu@<IPv4 address> ``` , ubuntu is the default username for AWS EC2 with ubuntu AMI